 Calculators and quizzes are effective tools for financial services lead generation.
 They are especially useful if you are offering loans, but can be used in other scenarios too.
 Calculators help people to understand what they can afford.
 Once a consumer sees that they’re able to afford your service, they are more likely to engage with you.

 Filling in forms can be irksome, but completing the form is your CTA.
-You can optimise financial services lead generation by using simplified multi-step forms instead of long complicated forms.
+You can optimize financial services lead generation by using simplified multi-step forms instead of long complicated forms.
 Long forms at an early stage can hinder financial services lead generation.
 Try to limit your forms to basic information, and deal with the more in-depth information later.

 Chunk your content so that it is easy to digest.
 You can do this by using bullet points often, and ensuring that your sentences are not complex or convoluted.